 What is EOS? - Conclusion

-So, that’s the end of my “What is EOS” guide!
-If you have read this from start to finish, you should now have a good idea of what EOS is trying to achieve, why the project was founded, how the technology works and why the EOS token is so important.
+So, that’s the end of the “What is EOS?” guide!
+You should now have a good idea of what EOS is trying to achieve, how the technology works and why the EOS token is so important.

 Now, it's super simple to purchase EOS coins, all you need to do is:

 2. Sign up to Coinbase.